gourav-d/SignalR-Web-Client/README.md

 ## Basic Understanding of:

-Before using this should, you should be know few concepts about:
+Before using this tool, you should be know few concepts about:

 - [What is Asp.Net Core?](https://dotnet.microsoft.com/learn/aspnet/what-is-aspnet-core)
 - [What is SignalR in Asp.Net Core?](https://docs.microsoft.com/en-us/aspnet/core/signalr/introduction?view=aspnetcore-3.0)